Craigryy/halo/README.md

 Parameters/Input data: nil

 ##HOW TO USE

-login/registers via  POST auth/login route and is given a token User uses token which expires after a period of 30 minutes.
+login/registers via  POST auth/login route and is given a token.
+User uses token which expires after a period of 30 minutes.
 User obtains token if he/she wants to continue using API services.
 User uses token to make request to server for resources defined above.

-##HOW TO USE TOKEN
+##HOW TO USE TOKEN :

-Upon auth/login a token is given
+Upon auth/login a token is given .
 Token should be used as header value with key 'Header' Example :

 Key:"x-access-token"

-Value:<TOKEN>
+Value:<int:TOKEN>

 if the key "x-aceess-token" isn't stated , an error message will appear.